-The 1997 White Paper on a National Water Policy for South Africa, and the National Water Act, 1998 (Act No. 36 of 1998) (NWA), brought about an integrated resource, remediation and source directed approach, requiring the management of the water resource system as a whole.
+The 1997 White Paper on a National Water Policy for South Africa, and the 1998 National Water Act, brought about an integrated resource, remediation and source directed approach, requiring the management of the water resource system as a whole.
 A further step in this approach was the adoption of an integrated approach to managing water quality and quantity, recognising the inter-linkages between pollution concentrations and the amount of water in a system.